um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 ### SCP
 ---

 SCP behaves like __cp__.
+It needs a "source" and a "destination" specified.
+Either of these can be local or remote.
+The remote destination has the format of __user@host:/path__ .

-To copy a file __myfile.fchk__ to Grex, from the current directory, into his __/global/scratch/__, a user would run the following command:
+To copy a file __myfile.fchk__ to Grex, from the current directory into his home directory, a user would run the following command:

 {{< highlight bash >}}
-scp ./myfile.fchk someuser@grex.hpc.umanitoba.ca:/global/scratch/someuser
+scp ./myfile.fchk someuser@grex.hpc.umanitoba.ca:/home/someuser
 {{< /highlight >}}

 The same example but using a key pair, assuming the corresponding public key is deposited in CCDB:

 {{< highlight bash >}}
-scp -i a-private-key.key ./myfile.fchk someuser@grex.hpc.umanitoba.ca:/global/scratch/someuser
+scp -i a-private-key.key ./myfile.fchk someuser@grex.hpc.umanitoba.ca:/home/someuser
 {{< /highlight >}}

-Note that the destination is remote (for it has the form of user@host:/path).
+The Home filesystem is limited in space and performance.
+For larger files, it might make sense to use SCP for the Project filesystem instead.
+A convenience symbolic link under /home/someuser/projects points to the Project filesystem.

+{{< highlight bash >}}
+scp ./myfile_bigdata.csv  someuser@grex.hpc.umanitoba.ca:/home/someuser/projects/def-somegroup/someuser/
+{{< /highlight >}}

-More information about OpenSSH file transfer tools exist on [The Alliance/ComputeCanada documentation](https://docs.alliancecan.ca/wiki/Transferring_data#SCP "SCP")
+More information about OpenSSH file transfer tools exist on [OpenSSH SSP manpage](https://man.openbsd.org/scp).
+[The Alliance/ComputeCanada documentation](https://docs.alliancecan.ca/wiki/Transferring_data#SCP "SCP") has a detailed Wiki entry on SCP.

 ### File transfer SCP/SFTP clients with GUI
 ---